SmartAudioTools/serializejson/README.rst

     	Do not load serializejson files from untrusted / unauthenticated sources without carefully setting the load authorized_classes parameter.

     	Never dump a dictionary with the `__class__` key, otherwise serializejson will attempt to reconstruct an object when loading the json.
-    	Be careful not to allow a user to manually enter a dictionary key somewhere without checking that it is not `__class__`
+    	Be careful not to allow a user to manually enter a dictionary key somewhere without checking that it is not `__class__`.
+    	Due to current limitation of rapidjson we cannot we cannot at the moment efficiently detect dictionaries with the `__class__` key to raise an error.

 Installation